Exact Propagating Wave Solutions in Reaction Cross-Diffusion System: Numerical Simulations

 The behaviour of the propagating wave front for the distinct real roots case and double roots case is quite similar.
 The simulation shows that the numerical propagating wave remains close to the analytical wave for a period of time.
-Then an oscillation appears in the onset of the front.
+Then an oscillation appears near the onset of the front.
 After that the oscillation grows as the time evolves, which causes the numerical solution to break up.
-The results of the simulation of distinct real roots case is shown in \cref{fig:outer_roots_TW} while the results of double roots case is shown in \cref{fig:Double_roots_TW}.
+The results of the simulation of distinct real roots case is shown in \fig{outer_roots_TW} while the results of double roots case is shown in \fig{Double_roots_TW}.

 For complex roots case, we observe that the instability occurs earlier than all previous cases (inner roots case, outer roots case and double roots case).
-Moreover, the numerical front does not last as long as those front waves in the other cases, see \cref{fig:Complex_roots_TW}.
+Moreover, the numerical front does not last as long as those front waves in the other cases, see \fig{Complex_roots_TW}.